Home > Tank Inspections > Do your own Potable Water Tank inspection

-In Texas potable water tanks are required to be inspected inside and out each year.
-Of course that is our business and we are sure we have the best inspection, offering the most information for the lowest cost.
-But sometimes no matter how much we offer and no matter how little we offer it for the funds may not be available.
+In Texas, potable water tanks are required to be inspected inside and out each year.
+Of course, that is our business and we are sure we have the best inspection method and offer the most information for the lowest cost.
+Sometimes circumstances may arise that prevent funds from being available.

-Check the vent screen, that is the most common problem we see day after day.
-The chlorine & other treatment chemicals used in potable water are very hard on steel mesh screens, do not use stainless steel, seems like an upgrade but wont last any time at all.
+Check the vent screen as it is the most common problem we see day after day.
+The chlorine & other treatment chemicals used in potable water are very hard on steel mesh screens, so do not use stainless steel – it may seem like an upgrade, but it won’t last any time at all.

-Next check sediment levels.
-If you don’t have an underwater camera handy you should drain the tank at least down to the level you can see the sediment on the floor, make a note of the depth & what it looks like, make sure there are no insects, birds or other contaminates in the tank.
-DO NOT ENTER the tank.
-If you need to make entry into the tank you should follow all Confined Space Entry protocols including having at least a three man trained team.
+Next, check the level of the sediment on the bottom of the tank floor.
+If you don’t have an underwater camera handy, you should drain the tank at least down to the level you can see the sediment on the floor.
+Make a note of the sediment depth & what it looks like, and make sure there are no insects, birds or other contaminants in the tank.
+DO NOT ENTER the tank!
+If you need to make entry into the tank you should follow all Confined Space Entry protocols including having at least a three- man trained team.
 This is really important!
-Chlorine gas can form above the water line in potable water storage tanks that have been treated with chlorine, in addition to that corrosion on the steel can deplete oxygen levels in the tank making a deadly combination.
-Our crews go in on their own air to dive the facility or use a remote camera to make entry we NEVER ENTER THE TANK alone or unprotected.
+Chlorine gas can form above the water line in potable water storage tanks that have been treated with chlorine.
+In addition to that, corrosion on the steel can deplete oxygen levels in the tank making a deadly combination.
+Our crews go in on their own air to dive the facility or use a remote camera to view the interior.
+We NEVER ENTER THE TANK alone or unprotected!

-If you choose to use an underwater camera to get a look make sure it is purchased for and only used in potable water.
+If you choose to use an underwater camera to get a look inside, make sure it is purchased for, and only used in, potable water.
 Cross contamination is a serious issue that you need to be aware of!
 Visit our other blog at www.ronperrin.us for more information on water storage tank contamination.

 View from the top of the ladder